robertdj/GeneralizedSampling.jl/doc/source/functions.rst

     Freq2Wave <: CoB

-The computations for wavelets with boundary correction are more involved than for those without and therefore two subtypes of ``Freq2Wave`` are introduced
+The computations for wavelets with boundary correction are more involved than for those without and therefore two subtypes of ``Freq2Wave`` are introduced for both 1D and 2D:

 .. code-block:: julia

+    Freq2NoBoundaryWave1D <: Freq2Wave
+    Freq2BoundaryWave2D <: Freq2Wave
-    Freq2NoBoundaryWave <: Freq2Wave
+    Freq2NoBoundaryWave1D <: Freq2Wave
-    Freq2BoundaryWave <: Freq2Wave
+    Freq2BoundaryWave2D <: Freq2Wave

 .. _fourier: